 *** For details and further information, please click on the tabs at the top of this page.

-Most private wakeboard lessons will be taught by Greg Young, one of the owners of Northwest Riders.
-Greg has been wakeboarding since 1995, and professionally instructing since 2005.
-In 2003, he was a member of Western Washington University’s wakeboard team when they won the collegiate National Championships.
+Most lessons will be taught by Greg Young or Justin Drienser.
+Greg started Northwest Riders in 2004 and has been wakeboarding since 1995 and professionally coaching since 2005.
+In 2003, he was a member of Western WA University’s wakeboard team when they won the collegiate National Championships.
 In addition to wakeboarding and wakesurfing, Greg spends as much time as he can on the Washington coast, in Maui, or especially in Baja surfing.

 Our private wakeboard and wakesurf lessons are geared towards riders of all ages and abilities.
 Our goal is to teach you what you need and want to learn, whether it’s simply getting out of the water for the first time or landing your 10th invert.
 We strive to create a fun, laid back, safe environment for you to learn something new about the sport of wakeboarding or wakesurfing each time you come out with us.
 Our instructors, boat, and the equipment we provide are all top notch and our ability to customize a lesson around your individual needs will maintain a constant level of progression that will keep you coming back for more.